- car maintenance

 Remove Dried-On Sap or Bird Poo

-If you can’t get to a car wash or you don’t notice it until it’s dried, you might still be able to avoid corroding your paint.
+If you can’t get to a car wash or notice it until it’s dried, you might still be able to avoid corroding your paint.
 Here are some tips to help:

-- Park your car in the sun for 10 minutes to soften sap.
-Then, use a good-quality road tar and sap remover with a microfiber cloth to dissolve the tree sap from your paint job.
-Once it’s gone, wash your car to remove any remaining residue.
+- To soften the sap on your car, park it in the sun for about 10 minutes.
+Next, apply a high-quality road tar and sap remover using a microfiber cloth to gently dissolve the tree sap on your paintwork.
+Wash your car thoroughly once the sap is removed to eliminate any leftover residue.

-- Soften bird droppings with a wet cloth.
-Use a cotton or microfiber cloth; paper towelling is abrasive and can scratch your paint.
-Pick the droppings off your paint with your fingers.
-Don’t wipe at it!
-Repeat until all traces of bird droppings are gone.
+- Gently soften bird droppings with a damp cloth.
+Opt for a cotton or microfiber cloth, as paper towels can be abrasive and may scratch your paint.
+Carefully pick the droppings off with your fingers instead of wiping them away.
+Repeat the process until all traces of bird droppings are removed.

 - If you don’t want to be ‘hands-on’ to clean the goo off your car, you can try spraying car cleaner on it to soften it.
 Then go through the car wash to remove the contaminant.